cgpotts/pypragmods/README.md

 mod.run_expertise_model()
 ```

-## LSA 2015 code
+## The disjunction code

-For examples of the anxious experts model in action, see `lsa2015/lsa2015.py`.
-It includes the code for the illustrative examples in Levy and Potts 2015 (reference below).
+For examples of the anxious experts model in action, see `disjunction/bls41.py`.
+It includes the code for the illustrative examples in Levy and Potts 2015 and Potts and Levy (reference below).
 In particular, the function `compositional_disjunction` shows how to use `lexica.py` to create a space of lexica for analysis with `pragmod.py`.

 ## Embedded scalars code